0w0Demonic/AquaHotkey/docs/Builtins/String.md

 **Description**:

-Stripls all whitespace from this string and then formats words into lines with a maximum length of `n` characters.
+Strips all whitespace from this string and then formats words into lines with a maximum length of `n` characters.

 **Example**: